chrisprice/which-webgl-draw-call/README.md

 Whilst the above rules hold in general, it's important to note that the decision can sometimes be a bit more nuanced.
 As we move from the top-left towards the bottom-right, we're increasing the complexity of the GPU pipeline for each shader invocation.
 This will impact performance.

-Conversely as we move from the bottom-right towards the top-left, we're also increasing the size of the buffers that have to be calculated on the CPU, transfered down to the GPU and retained in GPU memory.
+Conversely as we move from the bottom-right towards the top-left, we're also increasing the size of the buffers that have to be calculated on the CPU, transferred down to the GPU and retained in GPU memory.
 Again, this will impact performance.

 In some cases, the choice is clear i.e. when you are rendering entirely disjoint vertices or a single instance.
 It's also worth noting that you can render anything using any mode (and enough code) as long as performance isn't a concern!
 However, deciding on what `significant` means for a given use-case is something that is best answered with performance testing.